mikeS141618/trialmesh/docs/pipeline_overview.md

 The pipeline begins with acquiring clinical trial data and patient records:

-- **Download Trial Data**: Source clinical trial documents from the SIGIR2016 dataset
+- **Download Trial Data**: Source clinical trial documents from sources like the SIGIR2016 dataset
-- **Process XML**: Convert raw XML trial documents into structured JSONL format
+- **Process XML**: Convert raw XML trial documents into structured JSONL format in `./data/processed`
 - **Prepare Patient Queries**: Ensure patient records are in the required format

 ### 2. Clinical Summarization (LLM-Based)